 Seek the advice of a podiatrist

-Ingrown toenail treatment at home may require professional follow-up depending on severity.
-If symptoms don’t improve within 7-10 days, consult a footcare specialist to avoid complications.
+Ingrown toenail treatment sometimes needs professional follow-up depending on severity.
+Improvement should appear within 7-10 days; if not, consult a footcare specialist to prevent complications.

-Want to learn more about how to treat ingrown toenails?
+Want to learn more about treating ingrown toenails?